ReillyBova/PUO-Website/README.md

     ├── package-lock.json
     ├── package.json
     ├── README.md

-    └── yarn.lock
+  1.  **`.cache`**: You may or may not see this folder.
+It is a temporary directory for caching build files for the project.

+  2.  **`.git`**: This file connects your copy of the project to GitHub's copy.
+Do not modify it!

-  1.  **`/node_modules`**: The directory where all of the modules of code that your project depends on (npm packages) are automatically installed.
+  3.  **`/node_modules`**: The directory where all of the modules of code that your project depends on (npm packages) are automatically installed.
+You populated this directory when you ran `npm install`.

+  4.  **`/plugins`**: The directory where custom Gatsby plugins for this repository live.
+This plugins add functionality to the building process, or to the website as a whole, that is not itself provided through exisiting Gatsby or node plugins.

+  5.  **`/public`**: You may or may not see this folder.
+It is the directory where the production build of the site is placed when `npm run build` is executed.

-  2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser), like your site header, or a page template.
-“Src” is a convention for “source code”.
+  6.  **`/src`**: This is the most important directory in the project: it contains all of the _code_ related to what you see on the front-end of your site (i.e. what you see in the browser), such as the Navbar, and the video. “src” is a shorthand convention for “source code”.
+Note that this folder does not generally contain the core text bodies of the website.

+  7.  **`/static`**: This directory contains simple files that are copied straight into the root directory of your website.
+These files are generally hidden from users, but rather accessed by web browsers and social media platforms to draw information about the website.

+  8.  **`.eslintrc.js`**: ESLint is a program that enforces certain JavaScript conventions and syntax.
+This file provides the linter in your code editor (if one is installed) with the set of linting rules to follow.

-  3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+  9.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-  4.  **`.prettierrc`**: This is a configuration file for a tool called [Prettier](https://prettier.io/), which is a tool to help keep the formatting of your code consistent.
+  10.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/), which is a tool to help keep the formatting of your code clean and consistent!

-  5.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://next.gatsbyjs.org/docs/browser-apis/) (if any).
-These allow customization/extension of default Gatsby settings affecting the browser.
+  11.  **`gatsby-browser.js`**: This file is where Gatsby expects to find usage of the [Gatsby browser APIs](https://next.gatsbyjs.org/docs/browser-apis/) (if any).
+These allow for customization/extension of default Gatsby settings that affect the browser during runtime.

-  6.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
-This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://next.gatsbyjs.org/docs/gatsby-config/) for more detail).
+  12.  **`gatsby-config.js`**: This is another very important file: it is the main configuration file for the site.
+This config file holds site metadata (e.g. the site title, the site description, and the navbar settings), as well as settings and inclusion statements for critical Gatsby plugins.
+(Check out the [Gatsby config docs](https://next.gatsbyjs.org/docs/gatsby-config/) for further details).

-  7.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby node APIs](https://next.gatsbyjs.org/docs/node-apis/) (if any).
-These allow customization/extension of default Gatsby settings affecting pieces of the site build process.
+  13.  **`gatsby-node.js`**: This file is where Gatsby expects to find usage of the [Gatsby node APIs](https://next.gatsbyjs.org/docs/node-apis/) (if any).
+These allow for customization/extension of default Gatsby settings affecting pieces of the site during the build process.

-  8.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://next.gatsbyjs.org/docs/ssr-apis/) (if any).
-These allow customization of default Gatsby settings affecting server-side rendering.
+  14.  **`gatsby-ssr.js`**: (This may not exist in the project right now, but you can add it if a feature requires it) This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://next.gatsbyjs.org/docs/ssr-apis/) (if any).
+These allow for customization of default Gatsby settings affecting server-side rendering.

-  9.  **`LICENSE`**: Gatsby is licensed under the MIT license.
+  15.  **`LICENSE`**: The website source code is licensed under the MIT license.

-  10.  **`package-lock.json`** (See `package.json` below, first).
+  16.  **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project.
 (You won’t change this file directly).

-  11.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
-This manifest is how npm knows which packages to install for your project.
+  17.  **`package.json`**: This is the manifest/configuration file for Node projects, which includes settings like metadata (e.g. the project’s name, author, etc.), scripts, and project dependencies.
+This manifest provides npm with the names and versions of its dependencies so that npm can install the currect packages for the project.

-  12.  **`README.md`**: A text file containing useful reference information about your project.
+  18.  **`README.md`**: This file — i.e. a markdown (formatted text) file containing useful reference information about your project.

-  13.  **`yarn.lock`**: [Yarn](https://yarnpkg.com/) is a package manager alternative to npm.
-You can use either yarn or npm, though all of the Gatsby docs reference npm.
-This file serves essentially the same purpose as `package-lock.json`, just for a different package management system.

 ## 🎓 Learning Gatsby